sinewalker/sinewalker.github.io/blog/2018/latin1-to-utf8.md

 <!-- Added by HTTrack --><meta http-equiv="content-type" content="text/html;charset=utf-8" /><!-- /Added by HTTrack -->
 ```

 The bytes within the page were still ISO-8859-1.
 So I was having the same issue as catb.org: while the page declares ISO, the web server actually sends utf-8; and now the HTTrack insertion adds its own `content` to the confusion.

 Fixing the Jargon file [properly](/jargon/mirroring.html) will involve actually going into the [Docbook sources](/jargon/jargsrc.tar.gz) and ESRs makefiles and correcting it there.
 I'm not going to do that: it's too much effort to recover software that understands [DocBook](http://docbook.sourceforge.net/) XML [1.62](https://sourceforge.net/projects/docbook/files/OldFiles/) still and can do a lossless conversion.
 That'll be a "someday" project probably (it's been **15 years** since ESR updated the Jargon File himself, and it's dated, and bordering on becoming [bogus](/jargon/jargtxt.html) because of a lack of currency, so it's a low-priority *maybe* project).
 Instead what I've done is just run a filter over all the HTML output of the Jargon, since that is what is actually being served most of the time.

-Here's the filter code, `transcode.py`:
+Here's the python code, `transcode.py`:

 ```python
 #!/usr/bin/env python3